 Clause 1.
 Purpose and Scope of these Rules

-These rules apply to all Students following a training courses on the OpenClassrooms platform (the 'Students').
+These rules apply to all Students following a path on the OpenClassrooms platform (the 'Students').

-The purpose of these internal rules is to regulate links between members of the OpenClassrooms learning community,fostering the best possible working conditions for our students to enable them to succeed in their training, taking into consideration the specific nature of learning delivered primarily remotely, online via our OpenClassrooms platform.
+The purpose of these internal rules is to regulate links between members of the OpenClassrooms learning community, fostering the best possible working conditions for our students to enable them to succeed in their education, taking into consideration the specific nature of learning delivered primarily remotely, online via our OpenClassrooms platform.

 Clause 2.
 Operating Rules

 OpenClassrooms learning spaces operate based on the values and principles of tolerance, cooperation, goodwill,courtesy, politeness, good manners, respecting the personal values and beliefs of others, and protection against any type of verbal, emotional, psychological or physical abuse.
 These values and principles must be adhered to by all.